 Performing with Set List Maker

-When your data is set up and you're ready to practice or perform with Set List Maker, you'll want to use the show view.
-This offers large buttons, a customizable interface and many options for hands-free use.
-If you're not using predefined shows, you can access the same functionality by using a smart list.
+When your data is set up and you're ready to practice or perform with Set List Maker, you can view a show (a predefined sequence of songs) or a smart list (a sorted collection of songs).
+When viewing either of these, you'll get large buttons, a customizable interface and many options for hands-free use.

-- When you navigate to a show or a smart list, you will see a button to view it with the default (last-used) layout, plus a button to access more layouts for different performance or rehearsal situations.
-You can explore the default layouts, or create your own layouts if needed.
+- When you navigate to a show or a smart list, you will see a button to view it with the default (last-used) layout, plus a button showing the current layout name that you can click to see more layout options.
+You can explore the standard layouts, or create your own layouts if needed.
 Clicking either the View button or a different layout's name will open the show or smart list in the selected layout.

 - Layouts can include a song list, buttons and fields for the selected song, or both.
 If the layout includes a song list, you can tap a song in the list to select that song.
 You can also swipe horizontally anywhere outside of the list to select the next or previous song in the set list.

-- To switch to a different layout, tap the Layouts button in the bottom toolbar, then select another layout from the list.
-You can also select Edit Layout or Edit Details to customize the current layout.
+- To switch to a different layout, tap the Layouts button in the top toolbar, then select another layout from the list.
+You can also tap the Edit Layout button to customize the current layout.

 - Layouts are specific to a screen size and orientation.
 If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a show, the layout will automatically change to the last layout used in that window size and orientation.

-- To quickly edit a song from the show view, you can tap the Edit button in the bottom toolbar.
+- To quickly edit a song from the show view, you can tap the Edit button in the top toolbar.